material-components/material-components-android/docs/getting-started.md

 [Dark Theme](theming/Dark.md) guide for why it's important to inherit from the `DayNight` theme.

-Using a `Material3` theme enables a custom view inflater which replaces default components with their Material counterparts.
+`Material3` themes enable a custom view inflater, which replaces default components with their Material counterparts.
 Currently, this replaces the following XML components: